Climbing Wall Instructor Assessment

 We use some of the best walls in the UK, and, naturally for Beyond the Edge, some of the best and most experienced instructors in the UK.

 The Climbing Wall Instructor assessment is for those who have already completed the two day CWI training course.
 The scheme is suitable for individuals who have a passion for climbing, and who want to work with groups in the outdoor sector, schools, or in the voluntary sector.
 It is also useful for individual climbers who want to expand their knowledge and become safer climbers.

 The one day Climbing Wall Instructor assessment starts by looking at your personal climbing and then looks at your ability to supervise and teach others.

 We use large commercial walls to give you the greatest variety of learning situations.

 Climbing Wall Instructor Assessment – Format

 This one day Climbing Wall Instructor assessment looks at your competence to deliver safe and rewarding climbing sessions as well as demonstrating safe personal climbing.
 All aspects of the syllabus will be covered at some point over the assessment.

 The abseil module is an additional assessment.
-If you wish to do this it can be added on the same day at an additional cost.
+If you wish to do this, it can be added on the same day at an additional cost of £25.